7orivorian/Wraith/README.md

 }
 ```

-This can also by done externally.
+This can also be done externally.

 ```java
 public class Example {